Bryan Danielson: Blackpool Combat Club (2022–2024)

 In June, Danielson participated in the Owen Hart Foundation Tournament, defeating Shingo Takagi in the first round at Forbidden Door, Pac in the semi-final at Dynamite: Beach Break on July 3 and "Hangman" Adam Page to win the tournament on the July 10 episode of Dynamite.
-In doing so, he also earned a match against Swerve Strickland for the AEW World Championship at All In: London on August 25.
-On the July 31 episode of Dynamite, Danielson declared that if he failed to win the AEW World Championship at All In: London, he would never wrestle again.
-At All In: London, he defeated Strickland to win the AEW World Championship.
-On the following episode of Dynamite on August 28, he announced that as long as he's AEW World Champion, he would remain a full-time AEW wrestler and that his full-time career would end as soon as he lost the championship.
+In doing so, he also earned a match against Swerve Strickland for the AEW World Championship at All In on August 25.
+On the July 31 episode of Dynamite, Danielson declared that if he failed to win the AEW World Championship at All In, he would never wrestle again.
+At All In, he defeated Strickland to win the AEW World Championship.

+On the following episode of Dynamite on August 28, Danielson announced that as long as he is AEW World Champion, he would remain a full-time AEW wrestler and that his full-time career would end as soon as he lost the championship.
 During his reign, he retained against Jack Perry at All Out on September 7.
 After the match, he was attacked by Castagnoli and Moxley, leading to Danielson's expulsion from the Blackpool Combat Club.
 He lost the title against Moxley at WrestleDream on October 12, thus ending his reign at 48 days and full-time wrestling career.
 After the match, the Blackpool Combat Club would once again attack Danielson, writing him off television indefinitely.

 Sporadic appearances and commentator (2024–present)

-On December 9, Danielson made his first appearance since WrestleDream at the All In: Texas tickets on-sale rally.
+On December 9, Danielson made his first appearance since WrestleDream at the All In tickets on-sale rally.
 In an April 2025 interview, AEW president Tony Khan confirmed that Danielson remained working with AEW behind the scenes, maintaining a role on the company's creative team.
 On June 25, 2025 after a Collision taping, Danielson competed in his first match since his WrestleDream defeat in a dark match against Max Caster that lasted eight seconds.
-He also appeared on television at Global Wars Mexico, and All In: Texas.

-After working as the color commentator on the August 20, 2025 episode of Dynamite, and Forbidden Door he became a full-time color commentator for Dynamite.
+He also appeared on television at Global Wars Mexico, and All In, the latter of where he aided "Hangman" Adam Page in winning the AEW World Championship from Moxley.
+After working as the color commentator on the August 20, 2025 episode of Dynamite, and Forbidden Door, he became a full-time color commentator for Dynamite.